 I earned my bachelor's degree in mathematics (with a minor in computer science) from the University of San Diego (USD) and my doctoral degree (Ph.D.) in mathematics from the University of California at San Diego (UCSD).
 I have been tutoring students since I was in high school, including students from Coronado High School, La Jolla Country Day School, University of San Diego (USD), SDSU, UCSD, and Australia (online)!

 I also have teaching experience.
-At USD, I taught Intermediate Algebra, College Algebra, Applied Mathematics for Science and Engineering I, and Applied Mathematics for Science and Engineering II.
+At USD, I taught Intermediate Algebra, College Algebra, Calculus I, Calculus II, Applied Mathematics for Science and Engineering I, and Applied Mathematics for Science and Engineering II.
 At SDSU, I taught Fundamentals of Mathematics.
 When I was in grad school (UCSD), I was a teaching assistant for Math 20D (Introduction to Differential Equations), Math 104 (Number Theory), and Math 110 (Partial Differential Equations).